ashot-gimishyan/MARL-Application-To-Dynamic-Games/README.md

 If you reference or build upon this work, please cite:

-> Ashot Gimishyan. *Application of Multi-Agent Reinforcement Learning to Two-Player Dynamic Games.*
+> Ashot Gimishyan. *Application of Multi-Agent Reinforcement Learning to Dynamic Two-Player Games.*
 > MIPT, 2023.
-Demo Version.

 ---